jayarajbelamagi/SCT_ML_02/README.md

-🚀 Thrilled to share the second task of my internship at Skillcraft Technology! 🤖

-I recently completed a Hand Gesture Recognition project using a Convolutional Neural Network (CNN) with Keras.
+I  completed a Hand Gesture Recognition project using a Convolutional Neural Network (CNN) with Keras.
 This system recognizes 10 different hand gestures, including "palm," "fist," "thumbs-up," and more, leveraging the Leap GestRecog dataset.

 🔑 Key features: